davidgasquez/handbook/Teamwork.md

 	- Everyone on your team should assume that everyone else on the team is doing their best work, given their circumstances.
 	- Trust people.
 Add [[Processes]] where you need to replace some level of trust.
 - Times change, trends change, cultures change.
 Make it explicit.
+- Spend time at work thinking strategically.
+E.g: Think about the approach you will take to address the company's needs over the medium to long term.
 - **How to drive change in a team**: find people who agree on the problem, start small, experiment, scale, repeat.
 Making big change is hard.
 Keeping things simple is hard.
 	- On the other hand, beware of changing too many things.
 You don't feel the pain of things you're not doing!
 - Scale organizational efforts across a portfolio of synergistic products.